-New U.S. Measles Cases Breaks 25-Year-Old Record, Health Officials Say
+New U.S. Measles Cases Break 25-Year-Old Record, Health Officials Say

 The number of new measles cases in the United States so far this year has hit 971, exceeding a record established 25 years ago that covered a whole year of new measles cases, the Centers for Disease Control and Prevention reported on Thursday.